FilippoPisello/to-google-sheet/readme.md

   - The name of the Google Sheet project which should be the data upload target.
 - **sheet_id**: str or int, default=0
   - Argument to identify the target sheet within the workbook.
 If int, it is interpreted as sheet index, if str as the sheet name.
+- **json_file_path**: str, default=None
+  - If None, it is assumed that the json file for the authentication is in the default folder "~/.config/gspread/your_file.json".
+Provide a path to make the class search for the file elsewhere.

 ## 3.2.
 Attributes
 The CustomExcel object inherits four attributes from the Spreadsheet class: